 This page shows various resources for VC Funding News and Startup News.
-Check out Fundz' new Startup Database Live Funding Map to see the largest tech fundings in the U.S. last week by company or industry, or longer term startup companies funding trends.
+You can also check out Fundz' new Startup Database Live Funding Map to see the largest tech fundings in the U.S. last week by company a live map of venture capital funding rounds by industry, or longer term startup companies funding trends.

 As you may already know, the world of startups and venture capital is constantly bustling with activity and brimming with new opportunities.
 In order to gain traction in the industry, venture capitalists need to have credibility.
 This means offering insightful advice, demonstrating quick and reliable decision-making, and a thorough understanding of current trends and circumstances.